 Secondly, it improves your posture.

-This is because when your muscles are tight your body hunches up into bad positions
+This is because when your muscles are tight your body hunches

 So releasing this tightness through stretching allows your body to relax and settle into a healthier posture and this reduces any strain on your back.

-Pretty good for such a simple activity, eh?
+So pretty good for such a simple activity, eh?

 It's important not to fall into the trap of thinking that you only need to stretch out your lower back area if you have lower back pain.

-Because your body functions as a whole.
+This is because your body functions as a whole.

 And each part needs to be stretched out and working correctly to prevent any compensating or muscle imbalances from developing.

-So to reduce your back pain you need to make sure that you regularly stretch out the following areas:
+So to reduce your back pain you need to make sure that you regularly stretch out the following areas.

-Neck and Shoulders
+Your Neck & Shoulders

 So keep your neck and shoulders loose by stretching them out every day.

-Hips and Groin
+Your Hips & Groin

 So it's vital that you regularly stretch out your hips and groin.